Charles Granville Bruce: Background and early life

 Charles Granville Bruce was the youngest of the fourteen children of Henry Bruce, 1st Baron Aberdare (1815–1895) and Norah Napier (1827–1897).
-His father was born at Duffryn, Aberdare, attended Swansea Grammar School, and trained as a barrister.
-In the 1830s, coal was discovered beneath the family's land, and with the development of the industry they became rich.
-Henry Bruce was stipendiary magistrate for Merthyr Tydfil, 1847 to 1854, Liberal member of parliament for Merthyr Tydfil, 1852 to 1869, and Home Secretary in Gladstone's government, 1868 to 1873.
-He was created first Baron Aberdare, of Duffryn, in 1873.
-His mother was youngest daughter of General Sir William Francis Patrick Napier.
+His mother was the youngest daughter of General Sir William Francis Patrick Napier.

 Bruce was educated at Harrow and Repton.
-His early life alternated between the 'pompous formality' of Queen's Gate, London, the family home in Aberdare, and a Scottish estate.
+His early life alternated between Queen's Gate, London, the family home in Aberdare, and a Scottish estate.

 In Wales, his mentor was a local farmer and inn-keeper, who in his youth had worked as a hunter in California and British Columbia.
 He taught the young Bruce how to hunt, find his way around the local hills, and drink.
 One of Bruce's most notable achievements was running down a "rough crew" of local poachers.
 Half a century later he was proud to list their names in his memoirs; "Bill the Butcher, Shoni Kick-O-Top, Billie Blaen Llechau, Dick Shon Edwards & Dai Brass-Knocker".
 Bruce and the local game-keepers chased one poacher to the narrow alleyways and courts of Georgetown.
 The poacher was only caught when a furious husband found him snoring in his wife's bed and threw him out on the street.
 The gang were duly punished, but gained revenge by returning to Bruce's house and stealing all the weapons from his father's gun-room.

 After leaving school, Bruce entered military college.
 He had huge physical strength, was an enthusiastic boxer and 300-yard runner, and in the 1880s represented England against France in an international running meeting.